Need Help? 888-298-9489 M-F 8am to 8pm CST

 Line of Sight Illustration

-Obstructed Line of Sight: Obstructions, even the ground, can hinder signal transmission.
+Obstructed Line of Sight: Signal transmission can be disrupted by any kind of obstruction including the ground.
 Elevating the antennas is often necessary.

 Obstructed Line of Sight Illustration

 Ground Plane: Even the ground can affect signal transmission.
-Higher antenna placement is recommended to maximize distance.
+The best way to ensure maximum signal distance is to position antennas at a higher elevation.

 Ground Plan Illustration